JaniHonkanen/RabbitCall/README.md

 Performance is in most cases similar to raw P/Invoke calls and generally only matters if you are doing millions of function calls per second.

-On Windows 10 using .Net Core 3.1 or .Net Framework 4.8, simple function calls from C# to C++ without parameters can be expected to have 5-10 CPU cycles overhead, and 25 cycles in the other direction.
+On Windows 10 using .Net 5.0, .Net Core 3.1 or .Net Framework 4.8, simple function calls from C# to C++ without parameters can be expected to have 5-10 CPU cycles overhead, and 25 cycles in the other direction.
 Passing simple parameters and structs between C# and C++ has about the same overhead as between two C++ functions, i.e. it can be even zero if passed in registers, or a few cycles if passed on the stack.
 The `vectorcall` calling convention is not supported between C# and C++.
 Passing strings or delegates typically has 100-500 CPU cycles overhead.

-On Ubuntu Linux 18.04 using .Net Core 3.1, the performance is somewhat worse: 80 CPU cycles for C# to C++ calls, 260 cycles for C++ to C# calls, 500 cycles for passing short strings and 2000 for passing delegates.
+On Ubuntu Linux 18.04 using .Net 5.0 or .Net Core 3.1, the performance is somewhat worse: 80 CPU cycles for C# to C++ calls, 260 cycles for C++ to C# calls, 500 cycles for passing short strings and 2000 for passing delegates.

-With Unity using IL2CPP, simple function calls are almost as fast as on .Net Core on Windows, while strings and callbacks are about twice as slow.
+With Unity using IL2CPP, simple function calls are almost as fast as on .Net 5.0 on Windows, while strings and callbacks are about twice as slow.

-On Mono, the P/Invoke calls used by RabbitCall are significantly slower than on .Net Core/Framework, and simple function calls may take hundreds of CPU cycles.
+On Mono, the P/Invoke calls used by RabbitCall are significantly slower than on .Net 5.0, and simple function calls may take hundreds of CPU cycles.
 This might not be a limiting factor in most cases, but you might want to use Mono's "internal calls" instead in the most performance-critical functions.

 ## Large project considerations